-- Use ReferenceUSA (Library card required from home) to create a list of companies you want to target.
-Look up these companies on Career Insider (Library card required from home) to get the inside scoop on what it's like to work for them.
+- Use the A to Z or Mergent Intellect databases (Library card required from home) to create a list of companies you want to target.

 - Visit the company websites to learn about how many employees they have, their products and services, locations, and other information that might apply to your job search.
 Check their job listings.
 If a company doesn't list job openings on their website, call them and ask if they have any opportunities.

 Use your network to learn about jobs.
 Contact people you know from previous jobs, professional associations, volunteer work, alumni associations, friends, and family.